You have an active Pinterest account but your focus shifted?

-You have a Pinterest account but your focus shifted or you simply want to narrow down your niche.
+Or you simply want to narrow down your niche?

-In this post, you’ll learn how to clean up Pinterest boards without losing your followers and without hurting your account.
+In this post, you’ll learn how to clean up your Pinterest boards to attract the right audience, without losing your followers and without hurting your account.

 TABLE OF CONTENT

 - Clean up your group boards

 - Check your personal boards

 - Arrange your boards